Frances Barkley Scholarship

 Application status: Not currently open for applications

-Applicable study: Māori or Pacific students enrolling into their first year of undergraduate study towards a BSc majoring in Biological Sciences, Biomedical Science, Ecology or Marine Science
+Applicable study: Māori or Pacific students enrolling in a BSc or BAdvSci(Hons) majoring in Biological Sciences, Biomedical Science, Ecology or Marine Science

 Number on offer: One